Directorate General of Marine and Fisheries Resources Surveillance: Vessels

+Aircraft

+As of 2026, the PSDKP operates one ATR 42-320 maritime patrol aircraft.
+The PSDKP previously also operated an ATR 42-500, but that aircraft was lost in an accident on 17 January 2026.

+PSDKP aircraft are equipped with a special remote controlled camera that can be used to help monitor and detect activities when on patrol.
+While the aircraft greatly enhance the abilities of the PSDKP, they are not equipped with advanced surveillance radars, such as those equipped on the Navy's CN-235 maritime patrol aircraft.

 Cooperation with other agencies

 In its mission to prevent illegal fishing, PSDKP has conducted joint-operations with the Indonesian Navy, Water Police, Sea and Coast Guard, the Maritime Security Agency and Customs.
-PSDKP is however is not associated with these agencies.
+PSDKP is however, not associated with these agencies.

 Indonesia-Australia Fisheries Surveillance Forum (IAFSF)

 The Indonesia-Australia Fisheries Surveillance Forum (IAFSF) is part of the Indonesia-Australia Ministerial Forum (IAMF) dedicated to cooperation in the supervision of the SDKP, including the cooperation of illegal fishing in the border waters of both countries.
 In May 2021 a joint maritime patrol called Operation Gannet 5 is conducted within the framework of IAFSF.

 Regional Plan of Action (RPOA) to Promote Responsible Fishing Practices

 The RPOA includes combating illegal, unreported and unregulated (IUU) fishing in the Southeast Asia Region.

 It is a regional initiative initiated by Indonesia-Australia and agreed by 11 countries: Indonesia, Malaysia, Thailand, Philippines, Vietnam, Cambodia, Singapore, Brunei Darussalam, Timor Leste, Australia and Papua New Guinea.

 The goal is to realize responsible fishing activities including the IUU Fishing in the area of cooperation.
 This cooperation has been inaugurated by Indonesia and Australia since 2007, Indonesia has become the RPOA Secretariat.